guillainbisimwa/Ruby-ata-structures-and-algorithms-/README.md

 ### 7. Binary Tree Inorder Traversal [source](https://leetcode.com/problems/binary-tree-inorder-traversal/)

 Given the `root` of a binary tree, return the inorder traversal of its nodes' values.

+### 8. Binary Tree Level Order Traversal [source](https://leetcode.com/problems/binary-tree-level-order-traversal/)

+Given the `root` of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).